Local Business News

 via Colorado Hometown Weekly

-Posted March 26, 2024 9:07 pm by Paul Bonneville
+Posted March 26, 2024 9:07 pm

 At the March 19 meeting Brasel said the resolution states Lafayette is opposed to the bill unless legislators collaborate with communities to make certain amendments.
 The resolution suggested the bill should focus on fixed transit routes and make incentives available for communities that comply with the bill rather than punish communities that do not comply by taking away funds.